joshhornby/joshhornby.github.io/_posts/2025-08-11-getting-in-the-room-at-remote-company.md

 If you want to influence decisions, steer strategy, or just be in the loop on the conversations that matter, there's no shortcut: you need to get in the room.
 The challenge in a remote company is that "the room" isn't always visible.

-There's no obvious boardroom or after‑work drinks; instead, it's a patchwork of private Slack channels, half‑hidden docs, and recurring calls where the real work happens.
+There's no obvious boardroom or after‑work drinks; instead, it's a mix of private Slack channels, half‑hidden docs, and recurring calls where the real work happens.
 By the time you realise the meeting took place, the decision's usually already been made.

 The door isn't locked, but it's not exactly wide open either.
-So how do you earn a seat and keep it without coming across as the person constantly chasing an invite?
+So how do you earn a seat and keep it without coming across as the person constantly chasing an invitation?

 ## Getting in the room